MikeKSmith/The_Lazy_Producer/docs/011-Process-Workflow-Capturing_Ideas.md

 ## Key idea {.unnumbered}

-I find it useful to separate MIDI tracks that *generate* or *transform* MIDI information from instrument tracks that receive that MIDI information and generate sound.
+I find it useful to separate MIDI tracks that *generate* and *transform* MIDI information from instrument tracks that receive that MIDI information and generate sound.
 The idea is to capture the generated and transformed MIDI for later processing.
 It can then be copied into the instrument track and "bounced